Krazete/sgmpalette/README.md

 The palette contains all colors present in the chosen character's spritesheet.
 Some characters have sprites with noisy edges and thus have extraneous rows of color.

-The `Matte` and `Shiny` options at the top denote how the detail layer is blended with the color layer.
+The `Matte`, `Pastel`, and `Shiny` options at the top denote how the detail layer is blended with the color layer.
 `Matte` is essentially linear burn and `Shiny` is basically color dodge.
+I'm not sure what common blend mode `Pastel` resembles, but it uses an arctangent.

 A color picker is available above the list of colors.
 If your device's native color picker is more feature-rich, you can click the colored boxes at the left of each row to use that instead.